huggingface/datasets/datasets/dutch_social/README.md

 | sentiment_score | Sentiment score -1.0 to 1.0 |
 | subjectivity_score | Subjectivity scores 0 to 1 |

+Missing values are replaced with empty strings or -1 (-100 for missing sentiment_score).

 ### Data Splits